equirs/fashionscape-plugin/README.md

 slot (except the "all" tab, where too many results would be displayed).
 The results will update as you type.
 Hovering over an item will show a preview of what it looks like on your character.
 When clicked, the item will update and will display as part of your outfit.
 If the item is already worn, clicking it again removes it.

+There are three sorting options:
+* Release, which roughly orders results by release date (it actually just goes by item IDs; close enough)
+* Alphabetical, pretty self-explanatory
+* Colour match, which uses aggregated, area-weighted Euclidean colour distances of the "best-matching" colours for that result compared to the colours of all the items currently worn (excluding the slot you're currently browsing).
+With this option selected, you can also see the colour-coded percent match for that item.

 ![Search tab](search_tab.png)